Apple Watch stuck on verifying or preparing watchOS update? Let’s fix it.

 When restarting your Apple Watch or iPhone, you should turn your device off for a minute or two and then turn it back on.

-After restarting your devices, try updating again.
+After restarting your devices, try updating them again.

 Try updating your Apple Watch directly from the watch